 Medication Refill Policy

-To better serve our patients in the most effective and timely manner, the protocol is outlined below.
+To better serve our patients in the most effective and timely manner, the protocol for prescription refill is outlined below.

 - Patients are responsible for knowing when and which medication(s) will need to be refilled.